 - Description: Your organization may be tax-exempt, but are you prepared for the numerous changes in reporting requirements for your 990 and financial reports?
 New laws could increase taxes for organizations that provide employee parking, allow employees to make pre-tax transportation payments, or operate social enterprises.
 New accounting standards not only impact the look and contents of financial statements, but they also inform how nonprofits should be documenting donations, how boards of directors “read” financial statements, and how board members and others may understand a nonprofit’s cash flow.
 This interactive session will walk you through these changes and show you how to be prepared to address these changes within your organization.

-Innovative Ideas 3.3: What Do I Do with All These Students?
+- What Do I Do with All These Students?
 Effectively Coordinating an Underutilized Resource.
-Coordinating the Number of Students Wanting to Get Clinical or Community Experience in The Clinic.
+Coordinating the Number of Students Wanting to Get Clinical or Community Experience.

 - Description: Enhancing engagement of students interested in healthcare professions and serving the vulnerable provides Free and Charitable Clinics with the unique ability to create a win-win environment for students, patients, staff and volunteer providers.
 Attendees will leave this session with an action plan that will address organizational strengths, identify gaps in service or needs of the organization that students couldfulfill, review current state of student involvement and identify ways to engage student programs.

-Organizational Stability 3.4: Collaborating with Direct Relief to Enhance Care for Your Community?
+- Collaborating with Direct Relief to Enhance Care for Your Community

-- Presenters: Damon Taugher, Direct Relief; Ruth Smarinsky, Direct Relief
+- Presenters: Damon Taugher, Director of US Programs, Direct Relief; Ruth Smarinsky, PharmD, Director of Pharmacy, Direct Relief

 - Description: Direct Relief has provided over $193 million in support to Free and Charitable Clinics in the past 10 years through direct funding opportunities and emergency 24,000 shipments of medication to 589 recipients across the United States.
-At this session, attendees will learn how Direct Relief can enhance organizations to deliver care, receive tips on how to access free over the counter and pharmaceutical medications for free and understand how to start or enhance partnership.
+At this session, attendees will learn how Direct Relief can enhance organizations’ ability to deliver care, receive tips on how to access free over-the-counter and pharmaceutical medications and understand how to start or enhance a Direct Relief partnership.

-- Presenters: Grace Gosar, MD, Family Practice Medical Director; Pete Gosar, BA, Secondary Education, The Downtown Clinic
+- Presenters: Grace Gosar, MD, Family Practice Medical Director; Pete Gosar, BA, Secondary Education, Executive Director, Downtown Clinic

 - Description: The impacts of sleep apnea on overall health and chronic conditions are just now being realized.
-Unfortunately, diagnosis and treatment has been outside client and clinic budgets.
-This workshop will discuss the underlying need to develop a sleep apnea/cpap program and detail the steps taken by the Downtown Clinic to set up such a program.
-Attendees will learn about the resources available to create sleep apnea/cpap program and through this workshop understand the personnel, equipment and financing required to create this program.
+Unfortunately, diagnosis and treatment have been outside client and clinic budgets.
+This workshop will discuss the underlying need to develop a sleep apnea/CPAP program and detail the steps taken by the Downtown Clinic to set up such a program.
+Attendees will learn about the resources available to create a sleep apnea/CPAP program and through this workshop understand the personnel, equipment and financing required to create this program.

 - Presenter: Gabrielle Lessard, JD, Senior Policy Attorney, National Immigration Law Center